syhily/docker-orange/README.md

 # Orange in Docker

-This is a unofficial Docker image for Orange.
+This is an unofficial Docker image for Orange distribution.

 ## What is Orange?